chinwaneti/dashboard/README.md

 - React: The frontend framework used to create the application.
 - React Icons: A library for including icons in the application.
 - React ApexCharts: An essential library for rendering interactive charts.
-- Other dependencies (mention any other key dependencies).

 ## Getting Started